-- Allegations against the Head Master of Warwick School / Head of King's High School should be reported immediately, and without first informing the Head against whom the allegation is made, to the Chair of Foundation Governors: Mrs Sally Austin (07854 032176), who will also inform the Principal, Mr Richard Nicholson. - It is the responsibility of the Governing Body to ensure that the Foundation's safeguarding, recruitment and managing allegations procedures take into account the procedures and practice of the local authority, local safeguarding partnership and national guidance. - Whilst being mindful that safeguarding duties remain the responsibility of the Governing Body as a whole, Mrs Anne Wilson has been appointed as the governor with particular responsibility for safeguarding arrangements (including those for

-Children Looked After).
-The safeguarding governor and the deputy safeguarding governor receive DSL training and refresher training in line with that provided to the DSL.

-- The Foundation Governor School Committees receive regular (at least termly) reports on their respective School's child protection policies and processes, and the full board of Foundation Governors receives a report annually. - Safeguarding incidents are regularly reviewed by the safeguarding governor in line with bullying and behaviour incidents. - An annual report, using an audit pro forma provided by the local authority, will be submitted to Warwickshire Safeguarding about how the governing body's duties have been carried out.
+- Allegations against the Head Master of Warwick School / Head of King's High School should be reported immediately, and without first informing the Head against whom the allegation is made, to the Chair of Foundation Governors: Mrs Sally Austin (07854 032176), who will also inform the Principal, Mr Richard Nicholson. - It is the responsibility of the Governing Body to ensure that the Foundation's safeguarding, recruitment and managing allegations procedures take into account the procedures and practice of the local authority, local safeguarding partnership and national guidance. - Whilst being mindful that safeguarding duties remain the responsibility of the Governing Body as a whole, Mrs Anne Wilson has been appointed as the Governor with particular responsibility for safeguarding arrangements (including those for Children Looked After). - The Foundation Governor School Committees receive regular (termly) reports on their respective School's child protection policies and processes, and the full board of Foundation Governors receives a report annually. - An annual report, using an audit pro forma provided by the local authority, will be submitted to Warwickshire Safeguarding about how the governing body's duties have been carried out.
 Any weaknesses will be rectified without delay.
 This local authority audit is also submitted to the full board of Foundation Governors. - In addition, the Governor with specific responsibility for Child Protection undertakes questionnaire interviews with staff to check their understanding of their child protection responsibilities and also meets termly with the DSLs and undertakes an annual audit that child protection procedures are being carried out.